 REBID CONTRACT NO. 117A

 Delaware No. 1 water pollution control facility

-Sealed Bids for Contract No. 116 for the Delaware No. 1 Water Pollution Control Facility Wet Weather Improvements – Phase I will be received by The Camden County Municipal Utilities Authority office, located at 1645 Ferry Avenue, Camden, New Jersey 08101-1432 until 10:00 a.m.
-(Local Time), on December 6, 2018, and then at said office publicly opened and read aloud.
+Sealed Bids for Rebid Contract No. 117A for the Delaware No. 1 Water Pollution Control Facility Wet Weather Improvements – Phase I will be received by The Camden County Municipal Utilities Authority office, located at 1645 Ferry Avenue, Camden, New Jersey 08104 until 10:00 a.m.
+(Local Time), on March 12, 2019, and then at said office publicly opened and read aloud.

 The Contract Documents consist of two (2) volumes.
-Volume 1 contains Specifications.
-Volume 2 contains Contract Drawings.
-For a general “Summary of Work,” please refer to Section 01110.
+One volume contains Specifications and the other volume contains Contract Drawings.
+For a general “Summary of Work,” please refer to Section 01110 – Summary of Work.
 The Contract Documents may be examined at the following locations:

 The Camden County Municipal Utilities Authority

 1700 Market Street, Suite 2130